Dmazeio/dmazeio.github.io/app_reg.md

 On the next screen
 ![alt text](images/create_app_3.png)
-The highlighted ids will be used for your integration to UXRisk
+The highlighted ids will be used for your integration to Dmaze

 ## API permissions
 ![alt text](images/create_app_4.png)